-This small, deep-water shark has a narrow head and large green eyes, and unlike most sharks, it has seven instead of five pairs of gill slits.
-Its dorsal fin is small and set far back on its back, and its caudal peduncle (tail) is elongated, with a distinct lobe on the top fork. its bottom teeth are comb-shaped and sharp, ideal for its versatile and voracious eating habits.
-Because it is small and lives in deep waters, it is considered no threat to humans, but when caught it can be aggressive, and the flesh is potentially poisonous.
+Unlike most sharks, it has seven instead of five pairs of gill slits (Last and Stevens 2009).
+Because it is small and lives in deep waters, it is considered no threat to humans, but when caught it can be aggressive, and the flesh is potentially poisonous (Halstead and Campbell 1990).

 Order – Hexanchiformes